Music Theory, Harmony I, Harmony II, Sight Reading II, Advanced Song Writing

 Harmony I, Song Writing; Housing and Dining Services Coordinator; Board of Directors

 Tony, a student of the Singing School from 1993-1997, began teaching Song Writing and Music Theory in 1998.
 He has taught Song Writing, Music Theory, Harmony, and assisted with Men’s Beginning Song Leading.
-He loves singing tenor and currently sings 1st Tenor with Generations, a male gospel quartet out of South Plains church of Christ in Lubbock, Texas, where he also serves as a deacon in the Missions and Music Ministries.
+He loves singing tenor and currently sings first tenor with Generations, a gospel quartet in Lubbock, Texas.
+Tony leads worship at the New Home, Texas church of Christ, just south of Lubbock.

 Song Leading 101 (Adults), Video Coaching, 5th Year (Graduate) Class; Board of Directors